Factbox: Ten movies to look out for at Venice festival

 The film is set in the near future in the world of American politics during the Democratic primaries for the presidential election.

-Ryan Gosling potrays an idealistic young press secretary to governor Mike Morris (Clooney) who is drawn into a dangerous game of deceit and corruption.
+Ryan Gosling portrays an idealistic young press secretary to governor Mike Morris (Clooney) who is drawn into a dangerous game of deceit and corruption.

 4. A Dangerous Method